 Bruce Lee wanted to fill that void.
 Of course Bruce lived pre-MMA era but Bruce Lee was the original MMA fighter and Jeet Kune Do is the original mixed martial art.

 I was fortunate enough to be able to learn Jeet Kune Do (and Rapid Assault Tactics) from the legendary Paul Vunak.
 Paul is the creator of the Navy SEAL Team 6’s Rapid Assault Tactics (the RAT) and a student of Dan Inosanto who was the person that Bruce Lee chose to take over the reins of Jeet Kune Do.

 As a child I read Bruce Lee’s books which include “Bruce Lee’s Fighting Methods” and his book “Tao of Jeet Kune Do.”
-While I didn’t have access to JKD schools I trained in grappling, boxing, kickboxing, and as I got older MMA.
+While I didn’t have access to JKD schools I trained in grappling, boxing, kickboxing, and once it appeared on the scene in 1994 MMA.

 I continued to expand my understanding of martial arts and how to apply to them to the real world by training with as many people and systems as I could including Krav Maga, Muay Thai, combative firearms with law enforcement and private individuals, and more.